iokats/hash-master/README.md

-# Hash Master
+# Verifile

-**Hash Master** is a lightweight and secure utility designed to verify the integrity of your files using the **SHA-512** cryptographic hash algorithm.
+**Verifile** is a lightweight and secure utility designed to verify the integrity of your files using the **SHA-512** cryptographic hash algorithm.
 Whether you are a developer verifying a build or a user ensuring a download hasn't been tampered with, Hash Master provides a reliable "digital fingerprint" for any file.

 ## 🚀 Features
 - **SHA-512 Support:** Generates high-entropy 512-bit hashes for maximum security.